AlvinoNguyen/100-days-of-code/log.md

 **Today's Progress**: Added the skeleton code for props and state for the appropriate componenets in the random quote machine.

 **Thoughts**: Today, I spent a long time getting used to writing React componenets, so I did a lot of experimenting.
 In particular, I learned about the props and state, and I'm currently learning about how to handle events in React.
-After I learn that, I'll need to learn about Javascript fetch in order to finish this project.
+After I learn that, I'll need to learn about JavaScript fetch in order to finish this project.
 This is my favorite project so far, so I don't mind all the learning!

 **Link to work**: [Random Quote Machine](https://github.com/AlvinoNguyen/Random-Quote-Machine)